cssnr/zensical-action/README.md

 - Upload Artifact
 - Deploy to Pages

-Checkout the docs site for more: https://zensical-action.cssnr.com/
+More details on the docs site: https://zensical-action.cssnr.com/

 ## Inputs

 > [!TIP]
 > View the [Getting Started](https://zensical-action.cssnr.com/) and [Usage Guide](https://zensical-action.cssnr.com/usage/) online.

-All Inputs are Optional.
+All Inputs are **Optional**.

 With no inputs the workflow reference is checked out, built, uploaded, and deployed to Pages.